 You should be aware of all of the obligations that apply to you under the Code and Principles.
 Some of your other key obligations to supply information to clients in the Code for Solicitors, RELs and RFLs are:

 - Telling clients about any referral fees that you or the firm have paid for the case, or about any financial interest any introducer has in referring the matter to you (paragraph 5.1)

 - Making clients aware of all information material to their matter of which you have knowledge, subject to some limited exceptions (paragraph 6.4).

 - Making sure that clients receive the best possible information about how their matter will be priced and, both at the time of engagement and when appropriate as their matter progresses, about the likely overall cost of the matter and any costs incurred (paragraph 8.7).

-- If you or your employer is connected to an SRA-regulated firm (for example, one firm owns the other) such that your employer is a separate business, then paragraph 5.3 states that the client must give informed consent for any matter to be divided between the regulated firm and the separate business.
+- If you or your employer is connected to a firm we regulate (for example, one firm owns the other) such that your employer is a separate business, then paragraph 5.3 states that the client must give informed consent for any matter to be divided between the regulated firm and the separate business.

 If you require further assistance, please contact the Professional Ethics helpline.